Praqma/helmsman/docs/how_to/apps/override_namespaces.md

 apps:

   jenkins:
-    name: "jenkins" # should be unique across all apps
     description: "jenkins"
     namespace: "production" # maps to the namespace as defined in environments above
     enabled: true # change to false if you want to delete this app release [empty: false]